danvaida/ansible-roles-letsencrypt/README.md

 # Role Variables

 * __letsencrypt_certs_dir:__
-  Path to work-dir where all CSRs, Keys and Certs will be stored.
+  Path to work-dir, where all CSRs, Keys and Certs will be stored.

 * __letsencrypt_account_key_name:__
   Name of the Let's Encrypt account's RSA key.